Creamy root vegetable bake with chanterelles

 ½ cup sliced parsnips

 3 large cloves garlic

 1 cup sliced chanterelle mushrooms Cantharellus cibarius

 Herb salt and pepper to taste

-We use the gold of the forest in this recipe – the golden yellow chanterelle that lights up the forest with its beautiful colour.
+We use the gold of the forest in this recipe – the golden yellow chanterelle that lights up the forest with its beautiful color.
 This mushroom comes in two varieties, the pale chanterelle that arrives at the beginning of the season and grows near broadleaf (deciduous) trees and the more common yellow chanterelle found near both broadleaf and coniferous trees (evergreens) after its pale cousins have had their debut.
 Both species are equally delicious and work beautifully in creamy dishes, along with root vegetables for example, and rosemary.
-Sauté chanterelles first to bring out a richer flavour.
+Sauté the chanterelles first to bring out a richer flavor.

 Peel, crush and chop the garlic.
 Sauté the leeks in butter, adding the garlic towards the end.
-Layer the sliced vegetables, overlapping, in the Omnia Silicone Mould.
+Layer the sliced vegetables, overlapping, in the Omnia Silicone Mold.
 Sprinkle the sautéed leeks, sliced mushrooms and a pinch of rosemary between each layer.
 Season with a good herb salt.
 Pour over the cream, season with pepper and sprinkle the cheese on top.